bonitasoft/bonita-ui-designer-sdk/custom-widget-builder/README.md

 Then, follow the following steps.

 ### Create your extended web component
-- Clone the created repository on your local machine, and follow its README to install its dependencies
+- Clone the created repository on your local machine, and follow its `components/README` to install its dependencies

 - Initialize the repository: